Get a free, no obligation personal loan quote with rates as low as 6.99%

 Medical Expenses

 Do you work from home?
-If you do, you can actually deduct a portion of your living expenses against your income.
-Keep receipts related to utilities; home repairs, maintenance, and improvements; rent and other similar fees; internet and phones costs for tax purposes.
+If you do, you can deduct a portion of your living expenses against your income.
+This will reduce your overall income taxes you have to pay.

 Vehicle And Mileage Expenses

-Some individuals work for an employer that requires them to drive for work but does not compensate or reimburse them for the vehicle and mileage expenses they incur.
-If this is you, you can deduct vehicle expenses you incurred while working, but not personal vehicle expenses.
+If you have a job that requires you to drive, but your employer does not compensate you for this, you can deduct vehicle expenses you incurred while working.
 The CRA allows you to deduct gas, maintenance and repairs, insurance, license and registration fees and interest paid on car loans.

 Also, be sure to keep a record of the mileage you drove for work and have your employer sign off on it.
 The mileage does not have to be down to the inch, it just needs to reasonably represent the amount of mileage you drove for work.
 This may seem tedious, but the CRA dings a lot of people for not having this documentation.